runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 This convergence coincides with a lunar eclipse by the Darksun.
 The exact time of convergence occurs near dusk over much of Eaos, and near dawn over much of Quon Xi.
 It is only visible from eastern Eaos and western Quon Xi.

 ### Aurum
 Composed entirely of gold.
-Good Enchanting medium.
 Orbital period of 36 days.
 Orbits approx 3.676e8 m from the planet.
 Sky diameter of 9.4'.

 ### Argent
 Composed entirely of silver.
-Disruptive to magic.
 Orbital period of 63 days.
 Orbits approx 5.339e8 m from the planet.
 Sky diameter of 6.4'.

 ### Alkyne
 Composed entirely of copper.
-Imprints/stores magical signatures.
 Orbital period of 84 days.
 Orbits approx 6.468e8 m from the planet.
 Sky diameter of 5.3'.

 ## Wandering Stars: